About Us

 Beyond the weather, do not forget the essential documents for your trip, such as your passport, and check whether you need a visa depending on your country of origin.
 In addition, it is advisable to carry a copy of your important documents and travel insurance.

-In Peru, different destinations are located across the three regions, each with a different climate; that is why we recommend the following.
+In Peru, different destinations are located across the country’s three regions, each with a different climate; that is why we recommend the following.

-What to bring for the Coast
+What to Pack for the Coast

 • Sunscreen.